AlexxSap/SiDCo/README.md

 # SiDCo
-SImple Drawing in Console
+SImple Drawing in Console.
+Not very much features, but that all what sometimes needed.

-See example below
+See example below.

 ### Installation
 Install and update this package with `go get -u github.com/AlexxSap/SiDCo`